PawseySC/pshell/README.md

 # README #

-mfclient.py a basic Mediaflux client library
+mfclient.py is a basic Mediaflux client module for Python 2.7

 owner: Sean Fleming (sean.fleming@pawsey.org.au)

-* Thin client library for interacting with a Mediaflux server
-* Requires Python 2.7

 ### How do I get set up? ###

-Simply import the mfclient module in your code to start developing a client that can communicate with a Mediaflux server.
+Simply import the mfclient module into your Python code.

 ### How do I run the tests? ###